jdcla/prompred/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── log.txt			   <- Log file holding a record all executed scripts │   └── result_logger  <- folder holding logs of the results of finished scripts │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │